MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 # Monetize your Teams app

-Microsoft Teams Store serves as a platform to monetize your app where you can create offers for your app and reach customers with the best and optimal solutions.
-It helps with better user engagement and widen your customer base.
+Monetizing your app is a crucial step in the app development process and the Microsoft Teams Store provides a platform to monetize your app.
+You can create offers for your applications in Microsoft Partner Center and reach customers with the best solutions through Teams Store.
 This guide is intended for developers looking to generate revenue from their apps.

 Microsoft commercial marketplace facilitates publishing offers through Azure Marketplace and Microsoft AppSource.
-The published offers are available for purchase through Microsoft Teams Store.
+The published offers are available for purchase through Teams Store.

-Monetizing your app is a crucial step in the app development process.
 There are four ways by which you can drive app monetization:

 :::row:::
    :::column span="":::